Psychiatric medication: Antidepressants

 Antidepressants are drugs used to treat clinical depression, and they are also often used for anxiety and other disorders.
 Most antidepressants will hinder the breakdown of serotonin, norepinephrine, and/or dopamine.
 A commonly used class of antidepressants are called selective serotonin reuptake inhibitors (SSRIs), which act on serotonin transporters in the brain to increase levels of serotonin in the synaptic cleft.
 Another is the serotonin-norepinephrine reuptake inhibitors (SNRIs), which increase both serotonin and norepinephrine.
 Antidepressants will often take 3–5 weeks to have a noticeable effect as the regulation of receptors in the brain adapts.
 There are multiple classes of antidepressants which have different mechanisms of action.
 Another type of antidepressant is a monoamine oxidase inhibitor (MAOI), which is thought to block the action of monoamine oxidase, an enzyme that breaks down serotonin and norepinephrine.
-MAOIs are not used as first-line treatment due to the risk of hypertensive crisis related to the consumption of foods containing the amino acid tyramine.
+MAOIs are not used as first-line treatment due to the risk of hypertensive crisis related to the consumption of foods containing the trace amine tyramine.